Zhele134/CardDeckTracker/README.md

 #User Stories

-- As a user, I want to be able to select the type of card I'm making before adding its stats, as well as the class the card belongs to
+- As a user, I want to be able to select the type of card I'm making before adding its stats
 - As a user, I want to be able to add stats to my cards (attack, health, rarity, tribe, cost, etc.)
 - As a user, I want to be able to edit these stats to my cards if I want to make changes
 - As a user, I want to be able to make decks by adding or removing cards to them